 I am sure that most of us have run into times when we have features that have defined coordinates of one system that we need to use with a different one.
 (E.g. your map is in UTM (Universal Transverse Mercator) but you have been given GPS points in Lat/Long).

-If you ever find yourself in need of quickly getting values converted from Geographic to UTM / MTM (Modified Traverse Mercator) or UTM / MTM to Geographic then here is a a free online geographic coordinate convertor tool that I often use provided by Canadian Spatial Reference System
+If you ever find yourself in need of quickly getting values converted from Geographic to UTM / MTM (Modified Traverse Mercator) or UTM / MTM to Geographic then here is a free online geographic coordinate convertor tool that I often use provided by Canadian Spatial Reference System

 Screen shot of a poster created of the Jim Charles Loop of Jeremys Bay Campground Kejimkujik National Park and Historic Site in Nova Scotia.
 It was created with ArcMap 9 from data we collected with a Leica RTK & Total Station.

 Here is a neat little Google Earth file that has often been helpful on many of my field trips when I needed to know what UTM zone I was working in.
 Just open the file in Google Earth, then point and click your location to get info on that time zone.
 Before I found this neat little resource I was using a large JPG image that showed the zones witch I have available here.

 Summary poster created to show GPS validation data collected for 2003 LIDAR survey of the Annapolis Valley.
 Poster was one of several presented at the Geomatics Atlantic 2003 Conference held at Acadia University in Wolfville, Nova Scotia and posted at the Applied Geomatics Research Group seminar room in Middleton, Nova Scotia.